Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

     trainer.fit(model)

-We also support taking the config as a json formatted file.
+We support taking the config as a json formatted file:

 .. code-block:: python